 College of Social and Behavioral Sciences

 Susan Baer is a Contributing Faculty Member in the School of Public Policy and Administration where she serves as a dissertation committee chairperson, dissertation committee member, and/or methodologist.
 Dr. Baer earned her M.A. and Ph.D. in Government and Politics at the University of Maryland, College Park where her two areas of specialization were U.S. public policy and political theory.
-She also completed a postdoctoral appointment at the Workshop in Political Theory and Policy Analysis at Indiana University where she was fortunate to have had the opportunity to work with Professor Elinor Ostrom, a Nobel Prize Winner in Economics.
-Dr. Baer has ten years of university teaching experience in Pennsylvania, Wisconsin, and California where she won three teaching awards.
-Her publications include numerous peer-reviewed academic journal articles and book chapters with an emphasis on U.S. urban politics and policy.
+She also completed a postdoctoral appointment at the Workshop in Political Theory and Policy Analysis at Indiana University Bloomington.
+Dr. Baer has over ten years of university teaching experience in Pennsylvania, Wisconsin, and California where she won three teaching awards.
+Her publications include peer-reviewed academic journal articles and book chapters with an emphasis on U.S. urban politics and policy.
 She has written extensively about business improvement districts in the United States.
+Her current research focuses on harm reduction policy.